Course Accreditation Reviewers

 Dr Stuart Warmington

-Dr Stuart Warmington is Associate Head of School (Teaching and Learning in Exercise Science) within the school of Exercise and Nutrition Sciences at Deakin University.
-A Senior Lecturer in Exercise Physiology, Stuart was previously Course Director for the Bachelor of Exercise and Sport Science.
-Stuart graduated with a PhD in Physiology from the University of Melbourne and has subsequently accumulated over 20 years of University academic experience that commenced with a 10 year post within the Department of Physiology, Trinity College Dublin, Ireland with roles that included Coordinator of the Masters in Exercise Physiology and Deputy Head of Department.
-Stuart's research is focused on exercise for health with a major focus on the application of blood flow restriction exercise to improve muscle health in populations such as older adults, dialysis patients and the wider home-based training community.
-In addition, Stuart is investigating athlete health using heart rate metrics during recovery with a focus on associations with sleep that extends to first responders (athletes) in military settings.
-Stuart has supervised 6 PhD students and 8 MSc students to completion as well as 30+ Honours students.
-He is a current member of the Physiological Society and the Australian Physiological Society and prior Fellow of the Royal College of Physicians in Ireland, and was previously an external advisor for the Bachelor of Applied Science (Physical Activity, Health and Wellness) within the Institute of Sport and Adventure, Otago Polytechnic, Dunedin, New Zealand.
+Stuart Warmington is an Associate Professor in Exercise Physiology within the School of Exercise and Nutrition Sciences, Deakin University.
+Stuart has over 20 years’ experience in academia since graduating with a PhD in Physiology from the University of Melbourne, including Lecturer within the Department of Physiology, Trinity College Dublin, Ireland (1998-2008) with roles as Coordinator of the Masters in Exercise Physiology and Deputy Head of Department, before being appointed to Deakin where he is currently the Associate Head of School (Teaching and Learning) appointed to oversee all UG and PG teaching programmes in Exercise and Sport Science.
+Stuart is an implementation scientist with a current major research focus on the application of blood flow restriction exercise to improve muscle health in populations such as older adults, dialysis patients and the wider home-based training community.
+In addition, Stuart has interests in athlete health examined using heart rate metrics during recovery with a focus on associations with sleep that extends to first responders (athletes) in military settings.
+Stuart has collectively supervised in excess of 20 PhD and Masters students to completion as well as 30+ Honours students, and has a long history of scientific society membership, being a current member of ESSA, the European College of Sport Science (ECSS), the Physiological Society and the Australian Physiological Society.